Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ```
 * `log4j.logger.org.alfresco.repo.rendition2` - The package associated
 with the core functionality and local transforms.
 * `log4j.logger.org.alfresco.enterprise.repo.rendition2` - The package
 associated with Transform Service transforms in the Enterprise Edition of ACS.

-In addtion, the `Alfresco Admin Tool` provides a transformers debugging
+In addition, the `Alfresco Admin Tool` provides a transformers debugging
 tool called `Test Transform` under the `Support Tools` section.

 **Get Transformer Names**